 Among those ages 55 to 65 — characterized as “near-retirees” — 29% know so little that they failed a basic knowledge quiz about Social Security retirement benefits, according to the latest MassMutual Social Security consumer poll.
 The poll surveyed 1,500 Americans who are nearing retirement but have not filed for Social Security retirement benefits yet.

-Doing a bit better than those who failed, 18% of respondents earned a grade of D. Only 3% answered all 12 true/false statements on the quiz correctly to receive an A+.
+Doing a bit better than those who failed, 36% of respondents earned a grade of D. Only 1% answered all 12 true/false statements on the quiz correctly to receive an A+.

 Still, near-retirees have some work to do if they are to better understand a program that will have a deep and lasting impact on most of their lives.

-For example, the online poll found that 22% of the near-retirees apparently believe that when a spouse passes away, the surviving spouse can collect both his or her full benefit and the late spouse’s full benefit.
+For example, the online poll found that 32% of near-retirees did not know that when a spouse dies, the surviving spouse cannot collect both his or her full benefit and the late spouse’s full benefit.

 Getting answers to Social Security questions

-If you are among those who might need a little help understanding Social Security — and figuring out the best strategy for claiming your benefits — consider using the services of Money Talks News’ partner Social Security Choices.
+If you are among those who might need a little help understanding Social Security — and figuring out the best strategy for claiming your benefits — consider using the services of Money Talks News partner Social Security Choices.

 This company is one of a handful that provide a personalized analysis of various claiming strategies.
-While most charge in the $50 range, Social Security Choices sells its product for $39.99.
+While most of them charge in the $50 range, Social Security Choices sells its product for $39.99.
 But Money Talks News readers can do even better.